dasnoopy/MyAdwaita-Colors/README.md

 - use a true-color gnome terminal (console, gnome-terminal) for best experience.
 - install ADW-GTK3 theme  https://github.com/lassekongo83/adw-gtk3
 - script find and replace colors in gnome-shell.css e gtk.css file
-- if missing, script create gtk.css file in folder /home/users/.config/gtk-4.0 with following lines to set gtk4 accent colors
+- if missing, script create gtk.css file in folder /home/users/.config/gtk-4.0 with following lines to set default gnome accent colors
   -   `@define-color accent_color #3584e4`
   -   `@define-color accent_bg_color #478fe6`
 - if gtk.css already exist with some customisation, insert these lines in the file, before start using this script